Power for your electric home

 Design Stage

 Power for your electric home should be considered at the design stage.
 If you remove gas as an energy source, it will put more load onto your power supply.
-Therefore, your home must be energy-efficient and have energy-efficient appliances.
+Therefore, your home should be energy-efficient, have energy-efficient appliances and enough power supply.

 Also, this is a requirement of the new 7-Star ‘Whole of Home’ building code for renovations and new buildings.
 Hence, it is important to: